webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 Let's step through what each attribute does:

-* '''attributeType''' clarifies that the value we're manipulating is an ''XML'' attribute, not a ''CSS'' property.
+* [[svg/attributes/attributeType|'''attributeType''']] clarifies that the value we're manipulating is an ''XML'' attribute, not a ''CSS'' property.

-* '''attributeName''' provides the name of the attribute to modify, ''cx'' in this case.
+* [[svg/attributes/attributeName|'''attributeName''']] provides the name of the attribute to modify, ''cx'' in this case.

-* '''begin''' specifies a delay after which the animation executes, in this case 1 second.
+* [[svg/attributes/begin|'''begin''']] specifies a delay after which the animation executes, in this case 1 second.
 A begin value of ''0s'' animates immediately.
 (If you leave out this attribute, the animation does not play by default, but you can control it with JavaScript as described below.)

-* '''dur''' specifies the animation's duration, half a second in this case.
+* [[svg/attributes/dur|'''dur''']] specifies the animation's duration, half a second in this case.

-* '''from''' and '''to''' provide the values between which the animation should transition.
+* [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] provide the values between which the animation should transition.
 In this case, it moves the eyeball 50 units to the right.

 As it appears above, the animation moves the eyes to the right, then immediately snaps back.
-There's an attribute called '''fill''', which is unfortunately named the same as the '''fill''' property that applies colors and gradients to shapes.
-Adding a '''fill''' attribute here and setting it to '''freeze''' would keep the eyes looking to the side after the animation ends.
+There's an attribute called [[svg/attributes/fill|'''fill''']], which is unfortunately named the same as the [[svg/properties/fill|'''fill''']] property that applies colors and gradients to shapes.
+Adding a [[svg/attributes/fill|'''fill''']] attribute here and setting it to
+'''freeze''' would keep the eyes looking to the side after the animation ends.
 But instead, we'll add another animation to return the eyes to their original state:

 <syntaxhighlight lang="xml" highlight="3,12,15,17-18">
 <circle id="eyeball" cx="100" cy="100" r="150" >